 On an average Uber gets 1 million rides in one single day.
 Now that is enough for you to guess why those big numbers.
 Uber also has other sources through which Uber pricing model is decided.
 Let’s have a look:

-- Uber has added various car models to the fleet: The Uber pricing model for each car depends on the size and level of luxury of the car.
+- Uber business plan has added various car models to the fleet: The Uber pricing model for each car depends on the size and level of luxury of the car.
 From ‘mini rides’ to ‘special SUV rides’, Uber has to offer all at different price ranges.

 - Uber applies price surge technology: When the demand for rides increases, the fare automatically increases.
 This variation helps Uber in attracting more drivers and generating huge revenues.

-- Other Uber rides: Uber company structure consists of people who are constantly adding new features into the business.
+- Other Uber rides: Uber business plan and company structure consists of people who are constantly adding new features into the business.
 The latest rides they have added are boats, helicopters, ice-cream truck delivery, and delivery services.
 Of course, these are just restricted to geographies for the reason that Uber want to explore as much as it can.

 How Uber Works?

-Uber application was first built by Garrett Camp and some of his friends.
+The Uber application was first built by Garrett Camp and some of his friends.
 Later the application was developed in order to fulfill the purpose.
 Back then application development was quite a task but now many mobile app development companies build apps within weeks.

 Uber works in these easy steps: